atomsrivet/atomsrivet.github.io/research.md

   <div style="width: 90%; height: auto;"> <b>Automaticity in Stimulus-Parity Synaesthesia</b>, i-Perception 2017
   	<small><i>with Rebekah C. White, Mihaela D. Duta, and Kate Nation </i><br></small>
   	<p> <small>
   	Stimulus-parity synaesthetes experience many non-numeric stimuli (including shapes and colors) as odd or even.
 Here, we assess whether those associations are automatic through a speeded reaction time task, inspired by a colored shape sorter toy.
 We found that a synaesthetic participant had trouble sorting "odd" shapes into "even" colored slots, as evidenced by her slower reaction times.
-Our control participants did not exhibit this parity-congruence effect. </small> <a href="https://journals.sagepub.com/doi/full/10.1177/2041669517736323">pdf</a></p>
+Our non-synaesthetic control participants did not exhibit this parity-congruence effect.
+These results suggest that synaesthetic stimulus-parity associations occur in an involuntary, "automatic" fashion. </small> <a href="https://journals.sagepub.com/doi/full/10.1177/2041669517736323">pdf</a></p>
   </div>
 </div>